Jim Valvano 1946-1993

 By Jamie Valvano Howard

 James Thomas Anthony Valvano was the mischievous middle son born to Rocco and Angela.
 His brothers Nick and Bob endured the constant chatter and crazy antics of their spirited sibling.
-Jim once said, “to fully understand how close-knit a family I grew up in- we hugged, kissed, touched and said “I love you” so often that we should have been X-rated.”
-A twenty-five year marriage to his high school sweetheart, Pamela Levine, produced three daughters: Nicole, Jamie, and Lee Ann.
+Jim once said, “to fully understand how close-knit a family I grew up in – we hugged, kissed, touched and said “I love you” so often that we should have been X-rated.”
+A 25-year marriage to his high school sweetheart, Pamela Levine, produced three daughters: Nicole, Jamie and Lee Ann.
 Although his demanding schedule often kept him away from those he loved most, his deep commitment to family was the foundation that allowed him to live out his dreams.

-When Jim Valvano was 17 years old, he took out a white index card and wrote down all of his professional aspirations.
-He would play basketball in high school and college, become an assistant basketball coach, then a head coach, achieve a victory in Madison Square Garden, and finally cut down the nets after winning a National Championship.
+When Jim was 17 years old, he took out a white index card and wrote down all of his professional aspirations.
+He would play basketball in high school and college, become an assistant basketball coach, then a head coach, achieve a victory in Madison Square Garden and cut down the nets after winning a National Championship.
 Jim’s ability to see his place in the world with such clarity was truly a gift.
-This simple card, coupled with a strong belief that he could control his fate, would guide the next ten years of his life.
+This simple index card, coupled with a strong belief that he could control his fate, would guide the next 10 years of his life.

-At the age of 36, Jim could take out his tattered index card and cross out every single dream.
+At 36, Jim could take out his tattered index card and cross off every single dream; he’d accomplished them all.
 He was indeed the master of his destiny.
 Along the way, he adopted a personal philosophy for living that enabled an ordinary man to accomplish the extraordinary.
 Jim believed that an enthusiasm for life, big dreams and hard work were the elements that allowed him to be successful.
 There is no doubt that Jim’s tenacity, passion and vision played key roles in his rise to the top.
-However, if you listen to any individual recount a personal memory of Jim and nothing from the above list of accomplishments would be mentioned.
-Instead, you would hear of the qualities that made Jim Valvano unforgettable.
+However, if you listen to any individual recount a personal memory of Jim, nothing from the above list of accomplishments would be mentioned.
+Instead, you would hear of the qualities that made Jim unforgettable.